 Nominations should be addressed to the appropriate divisional committee and sent to Michaela Aust (firstname.lastname@example.org).

-The annual application deadline will be 15 December
+The annual application deadline for nominations from all four divisions will be 15 December

 Each nomination letter should be a single .pdf and should: